-Commemoration of the Prophet St David and Apostle St James, brother of Jesus
+On Thursday 23 December 2021 the church commemorates the Prophet St David and Apostle St James, brother of Jesus.

 The Prophet St David was the great grandson of Boaz and Ruth.
 The Holy Bible depicts him as a psalmist, gifted, wise, handsome man and orator.
 He was a shepherd.
 During the battle against Philistines he killed the giant Goliath.
 After the death of Saul he became the king of Israel and founded the city Jerusalem.
 He is the author of the book of Psalms and one of the greatest and influential figures of the Old Testament